 We strive to provide financial assistance and services tailored to the needs of our veterans.
 As part of these efforts, the University of Findlay participates in the U.S. Department of Veterans Affairs Yellow Ribbon Program

-through which Findlay offers a maximum contribution of $10,500 a per eligible veteran toward the cost of tuition above national maximum of the Post-9/11 GI Bill (Chapter 33) Payment Rate designated by the U.S. Department of Veterans Affairs.
+through which Findlay offers a maximum contribution of $10,500 a per eligible veteran toward the cost of tuition above the national maximum of the Post-9/11 GI Bill® (Chapter 33) Payment Rate designated by the U.S. Department of Veterans Affairs.

 Admission InformationApplying to Findlay is simple and can be done through our online portal.
 There is no application fee and Findlay accepts students based on a rolling admission process.